MSW Instantons

 \newsubsection{Zero modes in the IIb limit and $U(1)$ symmetries}

 Consider again the IIB limit of one of our vertical $D3$-instantons, which we assume to be irreducible in our discussion, in the case of $SU(5)$ GUT models.
-In the last subsection we saw that its contribution to the superpotential can vanish in the presence of chiral matter, even it contributes for finite string coupling.
-Here we would like to explore this behaviour a little more, and expose the role of $U(1)$ symmetries.
-But first we would like to complete the argument that for some suitable choice of flux in $F$-theory, there is necessarily a mismatch between zero and finite coupling.
+In the last subsection we saw that its contribution to the superpotential can vanish in the presence of chiral matter, even if it contributes in generic models with finite string coupling.
+This vanishing was seen to be due to an extra $U(1)$ symmetry in perturbative IIb, which promotes the $SU(5)$ gauge group to a $U(5)$ gauge group.
+Here we would like to explore this behaviour a little more.